 “Congregational Singing, Orthodox Christianity, and the Making of Ecumenicity.”
 The Oxford Handbook of Music and World Christianities.
 Suzel Reily and Jonathan Dueck, eds.
-New York: Oxford University Press (2016): 649-74.
+Oxford University Press (2016): 649-74.

 “Resounding Transcendence — An Introduction” (co-authored with Philip V. Bohlman).
 Resounding Transcendence: Transitions in Music, Religion, and Ritual.
 Jeffers Engelhardt and Philip V. Bohlman, eds.
-New York: Oxford University Press (2016): 1-25.
+Oxford University Press (2016): 1-25.

 “Music, Sound, and Religion.”
 The Cultural Study of Music: A Critical Introduction.
 Second edition.
 Martin Clayton, Trevor Herbert, and Richard Middleton, eds.
-New York: Routledge (2012): 299-307.
+Routledge (2012): 299-307.

 “Has Critical Musicology Aged Well?”
 Radical Musicology 5, 2010.